-How to Become a Data Scientist in 2018: Easy Ways to Correlate and Analyze Multiple Indicators to Improve Student PerformancePosted on Jan 5, 2018 11:00:00 AM
+How to Become a Data Scientist: Easy Ways to Correlate and Analyze Multiple Indicators to Improve Student PerformancePosted on Jan 5, 2018 11:00:00 AM

 Are you ready to add "data science" to your skill set?
 It's the hot new phrase that speaks to our growing need to correlate and analyze data to find ways to make decisions which improve student performance.